One of the very best ways to make school mornings easier is to have healthy food in the freezer or pantry!

 Not only are they great for breakfast, but I also like to use them for snacks or in the kids’ lunches for a fun treat.

 In this picture, we made the pumpkin muffins from 100daysofrealfood.com.
 We LOVE them, and they always make me excited for fall.
-Plus, we’ll use them for our back to school breakfast in a few weeks!
+Plus, we use them for our back to school breakfast!